neosubhamoy/pytubepp/README.md

 ### **🛠️ Installation**

 Open a Terminal/CMD (CLI) window and run the following commands one after one step by step (based on your OS) to install 'PytubePP' in your system!

+> If you want to follow along make sure [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/#install-winget) is enabled if you are on Windows (verify using `winget --version`), install [Homebrew](https://brew.sh/) if you are on MacOS and install [Termux](https://termux.dev/) if you are on Android

 1. Install Python and PIP
     - Linux (Debian): Python is pre-installed install PIP using `sudo apt install python3-pip`<br>